cloudmesh-community/sp19-222-97/project-report/report.md

 | Rank vs. Score      | -8.47387 | 24.6477   | -0.492092 | 0.242064  | 1.49504  | 0.000009       |
 | Rank vs. Rounds Won | -6.92834 | 29.9115   | -0.896032 | 0.802873  | 4.60790  | 0.226367       |

 With the correlation coefficients of the graph, most of the relationships we found did not have much importance.
-As we can tell, the
+As we can tell, the _R_ value of Rank vs. Year was closer to zero, indicating that there is not any strength in a linear relationship with the two statistics.
+In the

+Moving on, we can discuss the other model used, the decision tree.
+The decision tree helps us understand the actual meaning of any relationships between variables and whether or not they are of any real importance.
+The primary way that we evaluate this is by using the following:

 * __Gini Coefficient.__ Denoted by it's name, _Gini_, Gini coefficients are used with decision tree algorithms to measure the effectiveness of branches in a data tree.
 In a good model, we expect these to be closer to zero towards the leaves of a data tree [@lecture:2].